M1cha3LLL/M1cha3LLL/README.md

 - 👋 Hi, I’m mike
 - 👀 I’m interested in engineering , studying  and fixing things
-- 🌱 I’m currently learning c++ , and possibly Rust or Go
+- 🌱 I’m currently learning c++ , and potentially PHP
-- 💞️ I’m looking to collaborate on anything as long you can tolerate me being to programing
+- 💞️ I’m looking to collaborate on anything as long you can tolerate me being new to programing
 - 📫 How to reach me ...

 <!---